+The nature of the Party's operation is such that there can be considerable unpredictable variations in the timing of cash flows, and an as yet unknown impact of the General Election on key income streams such as membership.
 The financial projections of the Party indicate that the funding to be generated across all income streams will provide sufficient means for the Party to achieve its organisational and political objectives as well as service its debt for the foreseeable future.
 This work has indicated that adequate resources remain in place for the foreseeable future and accordingly the financial statements have been prepared on a going concern basis.

-Campaign expenditure in the consolidated statement of income and expenditure (2022: £nil, 2021: £1,673k) represents the provisional estimate of the Party's expenditure in national elections as defined by the Political Parties, Elections and Referendums Act 2000 and reported to the Electoral Commission.
+Campaign expenditure in the consolidated statement of income and expenditure (2023: £nil, 2022: nil) represents the provisional estimate of the Party's expenditure in national elections as defined by the Political Parties, Elections and Referendums Act 2000 and reported to the Electoral Commission.